Whether you like your carpet Persian, trellis or classic shag pile, this nifty guide will help make buying rugs in Singapore easier.

 Opening hours: Varies by location

 It may have a simple name, but The Carpet Shop is anything but basic.
-All sorts of tastes are catered to, including those with a soft spot for Scandi styles.
+All sorts of tastes are catered to, including those with a soft spot for Scandinavian styles.
 The Nordic carpets are made from 100% polyester and feature Pinterest-worthy geometric prints and stripes.
 Other features we love?
-Its 12 to 13mm low-pile makes vacuuming and spot cleaning a breeze, while its soft-pile with minimal shedding allows easy maintenance.
+The 12 to 13mm low-pile makes vacuuming and spot cleaning a breeze, while its soft-pile with minimal shedding allows easy maintenance.

 Key offerings: Rugs and carpets, customisation, recycling and resale marketplace